tachiyomiorg/website/src/help/faq/README.md

 ### General

 #### What are some recommended extensions?
 Tachiyomi does not endorse or recommend any manga source, and there is no best extension.
-Rather, we encourage users to spend some time trying out a few sources themselves, and discover what sources work best for them.
+Instead, we encourage users to spend some time trying out a few sources themselves and discover what sources work best for them.
 What works well for somebody else might not work well for you.

 <ElAlert type="info" title="Disclaimer" description="Tachiyomi is not hosting any content, we are not affiliated with or responsible for any source that is; slow, down, missing chapters, or has subpar image quality." show-icon :closable="false"></ElAlert>

 #### What are scanlator sources?
-Manga that are not officially licensed are translated by scanlators, who either publish on their own website or on **MangaDex**.
-This is in contrast to official sources like **MANGA Plus By SHUEISHA** or **VIZ Shonen Jump**, which host officially licensed and translated manga.
+Manga that are not officially licensed are translated by scanlators, who either publish on their websites or **MangaDex**.
+This practice contrasts with official sources like **MANGA Plus By SHUEISHA** or **VIZ Shonen Jump**, which host officially licensed and translated manga.

 Learn more about scanlation in this **Wikipedia** [**article**](https://en.wikipedia.org/wiki/Scanlation).